mulesoft-labs/json-ld-schema/README.md

 - **SHACL** can be used to validate the RDF graph encoded in the JSON-LD document.
 SHACL is powerful and expressive but difficult to write and learn, especially for users that do not want to work with JSON-LD as an RDF format.
 Additionally, the performance of SHACL validators is far from the performance of syntactical JSON-Schema validators

-Taking these two already existing validation mechanisms in consideration, JSON-LD Schema tries to bridge the gap between both standards proposing a small [JSON-Schema vocabulary](https://json-schema.org/draft/2019-09/json-schema-core.html#rfc.section.8.1.2) that can be used to write a simple JSON-Schema document that then can be applied with the same validation semantics than an equivalent SHACL validation over the RDF graph encoded in the target JSON-LD document but with the simplicity and runtime performance of a regular JSON Schema.
+Taking these two already-existing validation mechanisms into consideration, JSON-LD Schema tries to bridge the gap between both standards by proposing a small [JSON-Schema vocabulary](https://json-schema.org/draft/2019-09/json-schema-core.html#rfc.section.8.1.2) that can be used to write a simple JSON-Schema document that can be applied with the same validation semantics as an equivalent SHACL validation over the RDF graph encoded in the target JSON-LD document; but with the simplicity and runtime performance of a regular JSON Schema.

 ## Usage

-JSON-LD Schema is provided as a typescript library exposing a single function `validate` that accepts a parsed JSON-LD document and JSON-LD Schema:
+JSON-LD Schema is implemented as a TypeScript library exposing a single `validate` function that accepts a parsed JSON-LD document and a JSON-LD Schema:

 ```typescript
 import * as jsonldSchema from "jsonldSchema";